How To Move to Germany (2024 Guide)

 You can obtain a visa if you’ve secured work in Germany.
 Individuals who plan to work in the country immediately after arrival must apply for their work visa at a German embassy or consulate and must apply for a residence permit before starting their jobs.

-- EU: You can apply for an EU Blue Card for Germany if you make EUR 56,400 per year or if you make EUR 44,304 per year in a shortage occupation.
+- Blue Card: You can apply for an EU Blue Card if you hold German or equivalent foreign academic qualifications, have a job offer from a German company, and make 45,300 euros per year—or 41,041.80 euros per year in a shortage or bottleneck occupation.*

-- General: Individuals may apply for a general work visa if they’ve accepted a job that an employer couldn’t fill with an EU national.
-You must be qualified for the position.
+- Qualified professionals: Individuals may apply for a work visa if they’ve accepted a job that an employer couldn’t fill with an EU national.
+You must have German or equivalent foreign qualifications for the position.

 You must present the following items during the visa application process: